 OpenLMIS launched in 2012 to fill a glaring inefficiency in the healthcare sector: low- and middle-income countries often rely on paper-based systems to manage procurement and supply within public health supply chains.

 As an electronic logistics management information system for governments with limited resources, OpenLMIS offered an alternative.
 It now serves over 11,000 health facilities in nine African countries, where it has reduced health supply chain inefficiencies, improved health outcomes, and saved lives.
-In Mozambique, for instance, stockout rates of essential medicines and other critical public health supplies dropped from 19 percent to 5 percent one year after deployment.
-With the application of OpenLMIS, the time required to report supply chain data and order calculations has dropped from hours to less than a minute.

 And yet OpenLMIS—which has been funded by a handful of large donors, including USAID and the Bill & Melinda Gates Foundation—recently came to terms with the question that all open source or donor-led innovations must face: What does long-term financial sustainability look like?